SWC-Advanced-Microscopy/measurePSF/README.md

 The repository also contains `Grid2MicsPerPixel`, which can be used to measure the number of microns per pixel along x and y by analyzing an image of an EM grid.

 ### Requirements
-The function has been well well-tested under R2016b.
+The function has been well well-tested under R2016b and later.
-It should also work on R2014b and later.
+It should also work on R2016a.
+It's known to fail on 2015b and earlier.
 Requires the Curve-Fitting Toolbox and the Image Processing Toolbox.